znovoa/CSC270-work/README.md

 ![license](http://i.creativecommons.org/p/zero/1.0/88x31.png)

-## Using Scripts to Validate, Reproduce, and Analyze
+## Running Scripts for Validation, Publication, and Analysis
 Everything in this repository should be reproducible.
 It is a project using Scala code.
 ### Requirements
 - Java JDK 1.8 or higher.